-Specialist recruitment agencies may also list vacancies:
+Specialist recruitment agencies such as Maxxima also advertise vacancies.

+A requirement of maintaining your registration with the HCPC is to carry out continuing professional development (CPD) over a two-year period.
 You'll need to prove you have kept your skills and knowledge up to date and will have to accurately record any CPD activities that you carry out.

 You could also choose to specialise in areas such as:

-- biomechanics - perhaps focusing on sports injuries or child foot healthcare;
+- biomechanics - perhaps focusing on sports injuries or child foot healthcare

-- podiatric surgery - managing bone, joint and soft tissue disorders in the foot;
+- podiatric surgery - managing bone, joint and soft tissue disorders in the foot

-- forensic podiatry - giving presentations on research findings.
+- forensic podiatry - giving presentations on research findings